 Five Disney Hacks to save you time, money, and spare you some stress!

 My first tip is one of my favorites.
 It is a slight modification on a tip I learned from Shannon Albert at WDW Prep School.
 During our 2016 season of annual passes, Disney was experimenting as they often do, with several variations on before park hours and after park hours special tickets and meals.
 One such idea introduced was Early Morning Magic hours-Fantasyland.
-These are not to be confused with Extra Magic Hours that all resort guests receive (see how that’s not confusing insert sarcasm), but instead are additional hours that can be purchased along with a meal in addition to your park ticket.
+These are not to be confused with Extra Magic Hours that all resort guests receive (see how that’s not confusing insert sarcasm).
+These hours are actually additional hours purchased with a meal in addition to your park ticket.
 The Fantasyland EMM ticket price comes in at a hefty, $69 for adults and $59 for children plus tax.
-This extra ticket will get you in the park at 7:45 am to ride attractions located in the Fantasyland area of the park as well as assorted breakfast items at Pinnocchio Village Hause.
+This extra ticket will get you in the park at 7:45 am to ride attractions located in the Fantasyland area of the park.
+Additionally, you will have access to assorted breakfast items at Pinnocchio Village Hause.
 Disney lists the following on their website regarding EMM:

 “Plus, in addition to rising with the sun for some early-morning fun, you can also get your fill of a fantastic breakfast at Pinocchio Village Haus—featuring such scrumptious breakfast fare as: